 - Passion for data integrity and getting things right.
 Talent related to seeing trends, identifying and investigating outlier information, and employing cross-checks.

 - Service orientation that goes the extra mile.
 This person should enjoy being an indispensable resource to senior management, staff, Board, and outside stakeholders.
 An “I’ll find out” attitude.

 Compensation and Location

 CEA Recruiting is assisting KRRC with this search.
-To be considered for this position, interested candidates must follow the link below to submit a resume, cover letter, and salary requirements through CEA’s job portal.
+To be considered for this position, interested candidates must click "Apply to this Job" to submit a resume, cover letter, and salary requirements through CEA’s job portal.
 Please direct all applications and inquiries to CEA Recruiting.
 The position will remain open until filled.